Musa-Sina-Ertugrul/NumeriCal/README.md

 # NumeriCal :abacus:

-> NumeriCal is a math equation optimization and root-finding program that can be used with [Liman](https://github.com/limanmys/core) HAVELSAN OSS, also it can be used with Pardus.
+> NumeriCal is a math equation optimization and root-finding program that can be used with [Liman](https://github.com/limanmys/core) HAVELSAN OSS.
 That project started as a lecture project of [Asc.
 Prof. Dr. Bora Canbula](https://github.com/canbula) [his website](https://canbula.com/).

 ### Development Team :computer:
 * Musa Sina ERTUGRUL :muscle: